One of the great refinance programs in the mortgage industry is the FHA Streamline Refinance program.

 - Next to no paperwork – just need your current mortgage statement and homeowners insurance

-Basic Requirements For Doing A FHA Streamline Refinance:
+Basic Requirements For Doing An FHA Streamline Refinance

-Here are the basic requirements for doing a FHA streamline refinance:
+Here are the basic requirements for doing an FHA Streamline Refinance.

-- Your current mortgage must be a FHA home loan: Sorry Conforming loan homeowners you’re not eligible for the FHA streamline refinance program.
+- Your current mortgage must be an FHA home loan: Sorry Conforming loan homeowners you’re not eligible for the FHA streamline refinance program.

-- There’s a waiting period: You must be 201 days from your last FHA mortgage transaction before you can close your streamline refinance.
+- There’s a waiting period: You must be 201 days from your last FHA mortgage transaction before you can close your streamlined refinance.

-- There must be a benefit: This seems like an odd requirement since who would do a refinance if there was not benefit.
-This requirement protects the home owner from unscrupulous mortgage companies.
+- There must be a benefit: This seems like an odd requirement since who would do a refinance if there was no benefit?
+This requirement protects the homeowner from unscrupulous mortgage companies.

-- The original borrowers: If you are are doing a FHA streamline refinance then the original borrowers from the current mortgage must also be on the new refinanced mortgage.
+- The original borrowers: If you are doing an FHA streamline refinance then the original borrowers from the current mortgage must also be on the new refinanced mortgage.

-- Credit Score: FHA does not have a minimum credit score however some lenders require a home owners to have a 580 or higher credit score while others will go below a 580 credit score.
+- Credit Score: FHA does not have a minimum credit score however some lenders require homeowners to have a 580 or higher credit score while others will go below a 580 credit score.